imagirom/himawaripy/README.md

 You might also ask himawaripy to not to change your wallpaper by `--dont-change` if you would it to download the image and stop.

+Instead of using the himawari sattelite, you can also specify any other website that provides live images of something, e.g. near-realtime sun images from [NASA](https://sdo.gsfc.nasa.gov/assets/img/latest/?C=M;O=D).
+In that case the options `-o -l --auto-offset` will be ignored.
 ### Nitrogen
 If you use nitrogen for setting your wallpaper, you have to enter this in your `~/.config/nitrogen/bg-saved.cfg`.